Skip to content

 Last updated:

-On 10 April 2026, Spain's Organic Law 1/2026 on multi-recidivism, published in the Official State Gazette (BOE No. 87) the previous day, came into force.
+On 10 April 2026, Spain's Organic Law 1/2026 on multi-recidivism, published in the Official State Gazette (ref.
+BOE-A-2026-7966), came into force.
 It is the most relevant criminal-law reform of the year and directly affects thousands of ongoing and future proceedings, especially in the area of property crimes.
 As criminal defence lawyers, we analyse what changes, what implications it has for the defence and how it affects investigated or convicted persons.

 Context: Why this Reform?